-TPI is a service designed to markedly increase manufacturing productivity by 30 to 40% at a facility level.
+TPI is a program designed to markedly increase manufacturing productivity by up to 30 to 40% at a facility level.

 It accomplishes this by benchmarking key productivity factors, identifying resulting performance gaps, and assisting manufacturers in closing those gaps.

 There are many factors influencing a company’s level of productivity.
 Movement in one or all of these areas will help a company increase productivity.
 TPI will establish diagnostic assessment tools in five key factor areas relating to manufacturing productivity:

 - Growth & Innovation

 The correlation between productivity and Gross Domestic Product growth is nearly one-to-one.
 The average overall productivity growth rate in the United States from 2007 to 2016 was 1.7 percent—well below the long-term average of 3.2 percent — according to the Bureau of Labor Statistics (BLS).
 The BLS also reported that over the past four years, manufacturing sector productivity growth increased at an annual rate of less than 1 percent.

 Lagging productivity growth causes a drag on economic expansion.
 Lifting the manufacturing sector out of this productivity slump in Wisconsin is the mission of the Transformational Productivity Initiative (TPI).
 This is a call to action for Wisconsin and the state’s manufacturers.
 It is a public-private partnership, assembled to provide leadership for Wisconsin’s manufacturers on the challenges they face in achieving productivity growth.